 Expansion: Activity 22, Total $330.8M

 Expansion rounds mostly consist of mergers and acquisitions, strategic plays, debt financing, and treasury diversification.
-The second quarter had 53 individual deals and capital inflows of $2.69 billion, and this fell in Q3 to 22 deals and capital inflows of $330.8 million.
+The second quarter had 53 individual deals and capital inflows of $2.69 billion, and this fell to 22 deals and capital inflows of $330.8 million.

 Most of the activity by VC was strategic, with 18 individual deals with over $238 million of investement.